chridey/altlex/README.md

 0a) Parse data

-0b) Create word and document embeddings using ```gensim``` and save the model file as <embeddings_file>.
+0b) Create word and sentence embeddings using ```gensim``` and save the model file as <embeddings_file>.

 1) Find paraphrase pairs from English and Simple Wikipedia 1a) Start the embeddings server (it may take a while to load the embeddings and data) python altlex/embeddings/representationServer.py 1b) python altlex/misc/makeWikipediaPairs.py <embeddings_file> <parallel_wikipedia_file> <parsed_wikipedia_directory> <matches_file> <num_processes (optional)> <start_point (optional)>
-  1c) Restrict the output to be above the thresholds, and make sure all pairs are 1-to-1
+  1c) Restrict the output to be above the thresholds and make sure all pairs are 1-to-1.
       python altlex/misc/getGreedyMatches.py <matches_file> .69 .65 .75

 2) Format pairs